wfraser/MusicFS/README.md

 If you need to update the metadata in a file, do so on the original file, unmount MusicFS, and run it again.
 It will detect the changed files and update paths accordingly.

-Note that MusicFS stores its data in a file named `music.db` in whatever directory `musicfs` is run from.
+Note that MusicFS by default stores its data in a file named `music.db` in whatever directory `musicfs` is run from.
-Make sure to always run it from this location, to save it lots of time re-examining your files.
+Specify a specific database path using `-o database=/path/to/database`, (or make sure to always run it from the same working directory) to save it lots of time re-examining your files.
-A future update will make the location and name of the database file a configurable parameter.

 Options
 -------